Instant Pot Roasted Potatoes [VIDEO]

 - Then, dry well the potatoes before cooking, use paper towels to soak excess water.

-- Make sure the oven is very hot when you add the potatoes.
-Preheat oven to 425 degrees F.
+- Make sure the oven is very hot when you add the potatoes, preheat it to 425 degrees F.

-- Do not overcrowd the potatoes on the baking dish or pan.
-Just don’t do it.
+- Do not overcrowd the spuds on the baking sheet.
 The potatoes should be laid in one layer, so they have enough room to get crispy.
 If you overcrowd them, they will start releasing steam and not be as crispy.
-Hence, try to avoid it.
+Hence, try to avoid this.

 - Cook for 25 minutes.
 Stir and return to the oven for 10 minutes or until golden brown and tender when pinched with a fork.